 The information requested includes:

-• The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation.
+- The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation.

-• Name and address of the incorporators.
-These can be the owners of the Corporation or someone helping with the formation of the entity.
+- The name and address of the incorporators.
+These can be the corporation’s owners or someone helping with the formation of the entity.

 The Kentucky Articles of Incorporation can be filed online or submitted by mail.
 The mailing address is: